 An RTOS decides which task the CPU will execute based on events

-Most commercial RTOSs are preemptive, which means that the kernel always runs the most important task that is ready-to-run.
-Preemptive kernels are also event driven, which means that tasks are designed to wait for events to occur in order to execute.
+Most commercial RTOSes are preemptive, which means that the kernel always runs the most important task that is ready-to-run.
+Preemptive kernels are also event driven, which means that tasks are designed to wait for events to occur to execute.
 If the event that the task is waiting for does not occur, the kernel runs other tasks.
-Waiting tasks consume zero CPU time.
+Waiting tasks consumes zero CPU time.
 Signaling and waiting for events is accomplished through kernel Application Programming Interfaces (API) calls.
 Kernels allow you to avoid polling loops, which would be a poor use of the CPU’s time.
 Below is an example of how a typical task is implemented: